-Mrs Ransome took the Boston East seat with 675 votes while Felicity took Boston Coastal with 826 votes and Elizabeth took Boston Fishtoft with 837 votes.'A shock'
+Mrs Ransome took the Boston East seat with 675 votes while Felicity took Boston Coastal with 826 votes and Elizabeth took Boston Fishtoft with 837 votes.

 Her husband stood for Boston South and her eldest daughter Jodie stood for Boston Rural but both came second.

 Felicity Ransome said she was still taking it all in.